-Contractors can sometimes make mistakes when calculating the SBA’s 35% HUBZone employee residency requirements when bidding for government contracts.
-13 CFR 126.601 governs the residency requirements for HUBZone employees.
+Contractors can sometimes make mistakes when calculating the SBA’s 35% HUBZone employee requirements when bidding for government contracts.
+13 CFR 126.601 governs the employee residency requirements for HUBZone companies.

 Failure to comply with the rule can cause companies to lose out on millions in government contract awards.